What is throat cancer?

 Screening for throat cancer

-There is currently no screening for throat cancers available in Australia.
+There is currently no national screening program for throat cancers available in Australia.

 Preventing throat cancer